 All student pilots begin their flying lessons in VFR conditions.
-The primary thing about flying in VFR condition is to pass the airplane using visual references.
+The primary thing about flying in VFR conditions is to pass the airplane using visual references.

-So at this stage of flying, a student pilot should focus on navigating the plane using a map and visual references.
+So, at this flying stage, a student pilot should focus on navigating the plane using a map and visual references.

 Having an iPad instead of using a paper map is a good idea.

 But the obstacle is beginner pilots can easily be distracted.

 They spend so much time looking at the iPad and navigating that they forget to learn about flying the airplane using visual references outside.

 So, if a pilot needs to fly using outside references, the student pilot, unaware of the outside world, will be lost entirely.

 A student pilot who always flies using the iPad tends to use the Foreflight app and know their current location and direction.